davay42/vitepress-pages/README.md

 ### Implementing

-The last step is to create some components to display all the data.
+The last step is to create some [Vue 3](https://vuejs.org) components to display all the data.
 You can import any of the functions and use them with current (or another) route path.

 `<script setup>`